that-recsys-lab/librec-auto/librec_auto/docs/source/configuration_file.rst

 		<protected-feature>new</protected-feature>
 	</metric>

 A study can employ multiple metrics.
-See :ref:`supported` for information about the wide variety of metrics implemented in LibRec.
+See :ref:`Supported Algorithms` for information about the wide variety of metrics implemented in LibRec.
 Error-based metrics (like RMSE) require the ``ranking`` element to be set to false.
 Ranking metrics (like nDCG) require ``ranking`` to be true and a list-size to be specified. a

 Note: Despite the fact that this is the section for metrics, the ``list-size`` element here controls the lists that the algorithm computes.
 (We expect this behavior to change in future releases.)
 This means that if you are using a re-ranking design, the list size given here should be the larger pre-re-ranking value.
 Your re-ranking script should take a different parameter that controls the length of the output list.
 Therefore, it is possible that the ``list-size`` element says 100, but the value computed might actually be nDCG@10 because the re-ranker has truncated lists to length 10.

-Fairness-aware metrics (like `psp` (Provider-side Statistical Parity) seen here) will require a `protected-feature` element.
+Fairness-aware metrics (like ``psp`` (Provider-side Statistical Parity) seen here) will require a ``protected-feature`` element.
 In the current release, this must be a binary feature.
 Items (or users) will associated feature value of 1 will be considered "protected" for the purposes of a fairness metric.
 This value is also used by fairness-aware algorithms in LibRec (currently only Balanced Neighborhood SLIM).

-Additional information on using fairness metrics can be found at :ref:`usefairnessmetrics`.
+Additional information on using fairness metrics can be found at :ref:`Use Fairness Metrics`.

 Rerank Section (optional)
 ==============